|This Month's Totals and Average|

 Up early expecting a visitor - Ellie Suttie, a family friend who works locally is getting married in a couple of weeks, and dropped in on her way to work to collect a "wee minding" for her and Allen.

 After Ellie went on to work, we decided we would stay put for the day and do our 'shopping trip'.
 Walked down to the Chinese Quarter to our favourite supermarket, then to the Bull Ring indoor and outdoor markets for spices, fruit and veg.
-Had lunch at the café in St Martin in the Bull Ring church, before returning to "Paws"
+Had lunch at the Tea Lounge at St Martin in the Bull Ring Church , before returning to "Paws"

 Rain came on shortly after we got back, and we had showers for the remainder of the day.